 1. Set clear goals

 The SMART formula will help you.
 SMART stands for specific, measurable, attractive, realistic and timed.
-If your goal meets all 5 criteria, it will be a lot easier for you to implement it in your everyday life.
+If your goal meets all 5 criteria, it will be a lot easier for you to implement into your everyday life.

 Establish criteria by which you can measure your progress.
 Want to eat healthier?
 Then make a commitment to eat at least one healthy meal every day.
 That way, you can easily track your progress.